Preparing for Your Virtual Visit

 In most cases, yes.
 Most copays, deductibles, and other out-of-pocket expenses for medical services are eligible expenses for most HSAs or FSAs.
 However, we recommend that you confirm eligible expenses with your employer or health plan.

 What if I think I've received a bill in error or have a question about my bill?

-Please call Customer Service at 617-632-3795, or toll-free at 866-408-4669.
+Start by calling the phone number listed on your bill.
+If you need further help, please call Customer Service at 617-632-3795, or toll-free at 866-408-4669.